seth-stansberry/webtiles/README.md

 webtiles
 ========

-This is a client library for the WebTiles server protocol for the game [Dungeon Crawl: Stone Soup](http://crawl.develz.org/).
+This is a simple client library for the WebTiles server protocol for the game [Dungeon Crawl: Stone Soup](http://crawl.develz.org/).

 Dependencies
 ------------

 * Python 3.3 or later
-* Recent asyncio module (3.4.3 tested)
+* asyncio module (3.4.3 tested)
-* Recent websockets module (3.0 tested)
+* websockets module (3.0 tested)

 Installation
 ------------